 Interestingly, Ritalin may help prevent falls.
 In an encouraging breakthrough, Ben Gurion University researchers have found that a single dose of the drug used to treat attention deficit hyperactivity disorder and narcolepsy, helps improve balance during walking reducing the risk of falls among seniors.
-While they admit the results may be due to the improved focus brought about by the medication, they also feel that Ritalin actually has a direct influence on parts of the brain that deal with motor and balance control.
+Researchers admit the results may be due to the improved focus brought about by the medication.
+However, they also feel that Ritalin actually has a direct influence on parts of the brain that deal with motor and balance control.

 Prevention is key.